 Australia Travel Advice

-March is the first month of autumn in Australia, and while conditions vary enormously throughout this large country, temperatures begin to cool everywhere.
-In the southern cities, this is an ideal time to go sightseeing, and beaches still have great conditions for swimming.
+March in Australia is the first month of autumn, and while conditions vary enormously throughout this large country, temperatures begin to cool everywhere.
+In the southern cities, this is an ideal time to go sightseeing, and beaches still have excellent conditions for swimming.
 If Easter falls in March, expect plenty of fellow travelers, international and domestic alike.

 June is the beginning of winter in southern parts of Australia, but the middle of the dry season in the tropical north.
 While Australia isn't known for its cold temperatures, many visitors will be surprised by how cool it can get inland in the south, with snow possible in some places.
 But, if you'd rather avoid that, northern Queensland, the Northern Territory, and northern Western Australia are at their best in June.

-October is the middle of spring in most of Australia, and the end of the dry season in the tropical north.
+October is the middle of spring in most of Australia and the end of the dry season in the tropical north.
 Temperatures are creeping up after the cool of winter, and rainfall is generally low throughout the country.
-Conditions are good for most kinds of activities, from city sightseeing to outback road trips, although avoid the sea in the tropical north in October, as this month is the start of the dreaded 'stinger season'.
+Conditions are great for most kinds of activities, from city sightseeing to outback road trips, though you'll want to avoid the sea in the tropical north this month as it's the start of the dreaded "stinger season."